apache/druid/docs/content/development/router.md

 Router as Management Proxy
 --------------------------

-The Router can be configured to forward requests to the active Coordinator or Overlord node.
+The Router can be configured to forward requests to the active Coordinator or Overlord process.
 This may be useful for setting up a highly available cluster in situations where the HTTP redirect mechanism of the inactive -> active Coordinator/Overlord does not function correctly (servers are behind a load balancer, the hostname used in the redirect is only resolvable internally, etc.).